How to Fire Someone Professionally: The Ultimate Guide With Scripts

 How to terminate an employee

 Terminating an employee is arguably the toughest task a manager can have.
-Given that 69% of managers are uncomfortable communicating with their employees in general, firing someone is probably at the very top of their list of difficult conversations they don’t want to have.
+Since 69% of managers are uncomfortable communicating with their employees in general, firing someone is probably at the top of their list of difficult conversations they don’t want to have.

 However, it’s still an inevitable part of the job.

-Just like anything else in life, there’s a right (and a wrong) way of firing someone.
-So, let’s take a look at all the steps you need to go through in order to fire someone professionally and make the process easier on them (and yourself).
+So, let’s look at all the steps you need to go through to fire someone professionally and make the process easier on them (and yourself).

 How to fire someone professionally_ A step-by-step guide